vinodpasalkar/testId/README.md

 1. The TestNG will generate the default report.
 2. When you execute testng.xml file, and refresh the project.
 You will get test-output folder in that folder.
 3. Right click on the emailable-report.html and select the option.
 Open with the web browser.

-￼
-Check on Use default reporters option which will create test-output folder in your root folder with all reports.

 https://www.techbeamers.com/selenium-grid-webdriver-code-example-java/